Skip to contents

 show.legend

 logical.
 Should this layer be included in the legends?
 NA, the default, includes if any aesthetics are mapped.
 FALSE never includes, and TRUE always includes.
 It can also be a named logical vector to finely select the aesthetics to display.
+To include legend keys for all levels, even when no data exists, use TRUE.
+If NA, all levels are shown in legend, but unobserved levels are omitted.

 inherit.aes

 If FALSE, overrides the default aesthetics, rather than combining with them.
-This is most useful for helper functions that define both data and aesthetics and shouldn't inherit behaviour from the default plot specification, e.g. borders().
+This is most useful for helper functions that define both data and aesthetics and shouldn't inherit behaviour from the default plot specification, e.g. annotation_borders().

 Details